danielTobon43/danielTobon43.github.io/pages/Projects/projects.md

 In this section you will find the documentation related to each project that I have worked.
 </div>

-- [itree-mapper](./itree-mapper/info.md): Development of a robotic perception system to estimate geometric features of an individual tree
+- [<b>itree-mapper</b>](./itree-mapper/info.md): Development of a robotic perception system to estimate dendometric features of an individual tree
 - [itree-mapper](./itree-mapper/itree-mapper.md): Interface framework for a ZR300 Intel Realsense camera in PCL and ROS
 - [itree-mapper](./itree-mapper/itree-mapper.md): Data analytics and Industrial Internet of Things project for a human-machine interface
 - [itree-mapper](./itree-mapper/itree-mapper.md): RFID project to read an animal tag using the RFIDRW-E-TTL with a nRF5 SDK 16.0